drhaliburton/card-generator/tutorial/Part I.md

 Most developers out there use a service like [Github](https://github.com/) to store their project files and versions.
 It makes it easy to contribute to projects from all around the world and is a safe haven for your code should your computer bite the dust.
 If you want to get more familiar with Github, check out their traditional ['Hello World' tutorial](https://guides.github.com/activities/hello-world/).

 **Register for a Github account**.
 We'll be using [Github Pages](https://pages.github.com/) to host our card generator later on in the project and it's useful to get familiar with Github's interface.
-To get started on our Holiday Card Generator, you'll need to download the boilerplate I've shared through my Github page.
+To get started on our Holiday Card Generator, you'll need to download the boilerplate I've shared through my [Github repository](https://github.com/drhaliburton/card-generator-boilerplate).

 1. Grab the starter files [found here](https://github.com/drhaliburton/card-generator-boilerplate).
 Click the big green 'Clone or download' button and hit Download Zip, or clone using Git if you decide to take on the <a href='#stretch-goal'>stretch goal below</a>.